 When it comes to the nuts and bolts of expressing your brand, our luxury experts offered the following insights:

 Cotton said the current trend in logos is a stylized graphic image of an agent’s initials.
-Most of the luxury agents we spoke to mentioned black or navy as a dominant color, and all stressed consistency and simplicity in logo design.
+All of the luxury agents we spoke to stressed consistency and simplicity in logo design.